b3yond/solidarityGame/CONCEPT.md

 * Control Ads: rate Ads if they are nice, sort out malicious ones.
 * Censorship: review posts on fuckbook, posts are double-checked
 * Security: Control the documents of people coming in (papers please?), beat them up if they aren't allowed to be here
-* Police: use surveillance, beat and lock up perpetrators of crimes
+* Police: use surveillance, beat and lock up perpetrators of crimes, undercover cops
 * Exec: move money from one investment to another to manage employees (production & infrastructure), research, and PR.
 Command Security.

 ### Sectors of Commons production

 * Producing Food: mix the right ingredients, so tasty Soylent/Beer/other food types emerge.
+* Gardening: take care of plants, viable ecosystem
 * Coding: arrange Code Snippets so they make sense, find bugs in code.
 * Server setup: execute the right commands to setup a server for different purposes.
 (Reality ftw!)
 * Server admin: scale services, click on wrong database entries.